 (Right) Wallpaper Hummingbirds Secret Garden in Powder by Good & Craft

 There are some gorgeous tiles on the market in various shapes and colours, like those beautiful tiles by Claybrook in London.
 (Photo Credit: Claybrook through Pinterest).

 Most important when wallpapering a bathroom is a good ventilation system.
 Keep your bathroom well ventilated by leaving windows and the door open in case the room got too humid to not let moisture build up on the walls.
 Wallpaper seams and top/bottom edges need to be well stuck down to the wall, that no condensation can go behind the paper.
 Additionally the top/bottom can be sealed with waterproof silicone sealant.

 To be on the safe side, you can apply Polyvine Decorator’s Varnish to your wallpaper which creates a moisture barrier.
 Go for a finish like dead flat to retain the look of the print.
-And the best is that Polyvine Decorator’s Varnish is water-based with low-odour and can be used for other materials as well, such as fabric, plaster and wood.
+Always test the varnish on a sample before applying it to the whole wall as it may affect the colours of the wallpaper.
+The best is that Polyvine Decorator’s Varnish is water-based with low-odour and can be used for other materials as well, such as fabric, plaster and wood.